alexlega/Task-manager-project/README.md

-"Task-manager-project"
+# Task Manager Project

-A simple program for managing tasks within the company.
+"Task-manager-project" is a simple program for managing tasks within the company.
 The functionality of the program allows you to issue tasks to employees and track the work process.
-At the moment there are many ideas for improvement, so work will continue both on the functionality and on the appearance of the program.
+At the moment there are many ideas for improvement, so work will continue on the functionality and appearance of the program.
+## Technologies

 When creating this application, the capabilities of the Django framework were used.
 The front end was written using Bootstrap 4.

+## Database structure
-Simple scheme of db srycture:
+A simple scheme of the DB structure:

 ![image](https://user-images.githubusercontent.com/110207611/228903561-ee070a9c-37f3-42de-a0d5-db5961f8ed09.png)